 Set on the rugged North Cornwall coast, Tintagel Castle is one of the most spectacular historic sites in Britain.
-But the path visitors take to the castle is challenging, with over a hundred steps winding towards the cliff-top ruins.
+But the old path visitors took to the castle proved a real challenge, with over a hundred steps winding towards to the clifftop ruins.

-This October, we start work on a new footbridge at Tintagel, recreating the historic crossing from the mainland to the headland.
+We've built a new footbridge at Tintagel Castle, recreating the historic crossing from the mainland to the headland.

 Watch our video to find out more.

 We launched a competition in 2015 to find the best team to design the new bridge.
 The winning concept was created by Ney & Partners Civil Engineers and William Matthews Associates.

 The aim was to find a bridge specifically tailored to Tintagel Castle, harmonising with the iconic coastal landscape.
 The design sees two cantilevers reach out and meet, not quite touching, with a 40mm gap in the middle.
 The gap represents the transition from the mainland to the island, present to past.

 The bridge is paved with Cornish Delabole slate, with stainless steel balustrades fitted along its length.
 The balustrades have been designed to be so fine that, when viewed from a distance, they disappear against the sky.

 One of the key considerations when building the bridge was logistics.
 How would we get the large building materials up to the clifftop castle?
 After some aerial lifting with helicopters, we installed a cable crane at the site to transport equipment and build the foundations.
 We conducted a series of geotechnical investigations ahead of the work, making sure the bedrock could support it.